 SAFETY is our priority on Melbourne Walks.
 To get the very best from our tours, we ask participating students and adults to follow our EXCURSION SAFE BEHAVIOUR CODE below:

 See Prices & Bookings

-- Participants should always advise the walk leader if they are leaving the group.
+PARTICIPANTS including teachers must advise the walk leader if they are leaving the group.

-- Participants should note the weather report for the day and dress appropriately for the weather conditions.
+PARTICIPANTS should note the weather report for the day and dress appropriately for the weather conditions.
 Students should carry with them as little as practical to avoid tiredness and heat stress.

-- Participants should carry water on hot days or walk leaders can advise of locations with water/taps.
+PARTICIPANTS should carry water on hot days or walk leaders can advise of locations with water/taps.